jorgexbeta/LaTeXlike-report/README.md

 # LaTeXlike-report
-A simple report for Typst, fully customizable.
+A simple report for Typst with LaTeX style, fully customizable.